Spork-Schivago/toolchain/README.md

   cd toolchain
   ./toolchain.sh

-If there is a package you don't want installed, A chmod -x <script name> in the script directory should prevent it from executing.
+If there is a package you don't want installed, A chmod -x (script name) in the script directory should prevent it from executing.
 If not, simply remove the script from the directory.

 Thanks
 ======
 I couldn't of gotten this far if it was not for the great people on the fontconfig, cairo, curl, and the tiff mailing list along with some of the PS3 developers answering some of my dumb questions.
+Thanks!